MakiDizajnerica/laravel-filterator/README.md

 ## Usage

 Your model needs to implement `MakiDizajnerica\Filterator\Contracts\Filterable`.
-Next define `filterator` static method that will return filters for the model:
+Next define `filterator` method that will return filters for the model:

 ```php
 <?php